MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update.md

 ### REST
 Since REST promotes visibility, a _RESTful Web Services_ takes advantage of the HTTP built-in caching and of the [Conditional Requests (RFC 7232)][].
 Every response might contain:

 * `ETag` - or `entity tag`.
 Part of the HTTP specification, this is a header to represent a specific version of a resource from.
-Tipically, hash functions are used for this.
+Typically, hash functions are used for this.
 Clients may save a copy of the resource so that, once they are expired (which is controlled by the `Expires` and/or `Cache-Control` headers), they can make a new request sending its `ETag` in the `If-None-Match` header field.
 If the server detects the `ETag` has not change, then it will return a `304 - Not Modified` response.
 * `Last-Modified` - This works like `ETag` but, unlike this, it is timestamp-based.
 This timestamp is set into `If-Modified-Since` header when sending a new request.

 When running a _safe_ request, as in `GET`, this is useful to save resources.
 For _unsafe_ requests, like `POST`, `PUT`, `PATCH` or `DELETE`, these values can be used to provide concurrency control.